Nick Sanchez

 Nicholas Anthony Sanchez (born June 10, 2001) is an American professional stock car racing driver.
-He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 48 Chevrolet Camaro SS for Big Machine Racing.
+He competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 87 Chevrolet Camaro SS for Peterson Racing and part-time in the NASCAR Craftsman Truck Series, driving the No. 77 Chevrolet Silverado RST for Spire Motorsports, and the No. 75 Chevrolet Silverado RST for Henderson Motorsports.
 He is the 2022 ARCA Menards Series champion.